gmoneytv/GmoneyTV/README.md

 - 👯 We’re looking to collaborate on anything
 - 🤔 We’re looking for help with nothing
 - 💬 Ask me about NextJS
-- 📫 How to reach me: support@flappygrant.com
+- 📫 How to reach us: support@flappygrant.com
 - 😄 Pronouns: they/them
 - ⚡ Fun fact: GmoneyTV promotes deserving content over brainrot